-An audition is required for admittance into the music theatre program, and for scholarship consideration.
+An audition is required for admittance into the music theatre program and for scholarship consideration.
 All students are asked to first submit an application to the Office of Admissions before scheduling an audition.
 In-person auditions are held on scheduled audition dates before a panel of two or more music faculty members.
-Students unable to attend the scheduled audition dates may call the coordinator of auditions to discuss the possibility of a weekday audition.
+Students unable to attend the scheduled audition dates may contact the Fine Arts Coordinator at email@example.com about an alternate audition date.
 Auditions take place every February.

 What to prepare

 Students who intend to focus on music theatre must complete a comprehensive music theatre audition for the music and theatre faculty.
 Students are asked to prepare two full-length, memorized vocal solos of contrasting nature (either style/genre or tempo).
-Additionally, students will be asked to prepare two short monologues, each no longer than two minutes.
+Additionally, students will be asked to prepare two short (memorized) monologues, each no longer than two minutes.
 Students will demonstrate musicianship through sight-reading and tonal memory exercises, as well as a music literacy assessment and keyboard skills placement.
-A dance call is also included in the audition day.

 What To Bring